tokagabr/NTI-Final-Project/README.md

 - Improved visuals, slicers, and layout for a clean and professional look.

 **Tools Used**
--Power BI
+- Power BI
--DAX
+- DAX
--Data Modeling
+- Data Modeling
--Data Visualization
+- Data Visualization

 **Dashboard Preview**